Logotipo

 Some virtual card services let you create cards that expire after a single use or a specific time period.
 This is perfect for one-time purchases from unfamiliar websites or when you’re not sure about a merchant’s legitimacy.

-I recently bought concert tickets from a third-party reseller.
-Instead of using my physical card, I created a virtual card with a 24-hour expiration and a limit of exactly the ticket price plus fees.
-After the purchase, the card automatically became useless.
+Buying concert tickets from a third-party reseller is a good use case: create a virtual card with a 24-hour expiration and a limit of exactly the ticket price plus fees.
+After the purchase, the card becomes useless automatically.

 The single-use feature is particularly clever.
 The virtual card number becomes invalid immediately after the first successful transaction.
 Even if the merchant tries to process additional charges within the expiration window, they’ll be declined because the card has already fulfilled its single-use purpose.

-I use this feature constantly for online marketplaces, especially when buying from individual sellers on eBay or Facebook Marketplace.
-Create a card, make the purchase, and the card dies.
-If the seller turns out to be fraudulent, they can’t cause any additional damage.
+This feature is valuable for online marketplaces when buying from individual sellers.
+Create a card, make the purchase, and the card becomes inactive.
+If the seller turns out to be fraudulent, they can’t cause additional damage.

 The time-based expiration is equally useful.
-I can create a card that expires in exactly one hour if I’m making a purchase right now, or one week if I’m planning a purchase but want some flexibility.
-The precision control is addictive.
+A card that expires in exactly one hour for an immediate purchase, or one week for a planned purchase, gives precise control over exposure window.

 What About Virtual Cards and Recurring Subscriptions?